 Whilst there are many vitamins which will benefit your oral health, there are some cases where you can cause damage to your teeth by taking vitamins.
 However, there are easy solutions to ensure you’re able to get the most out of your vitamins and also promote great oral health.

-- Chewable Tablets.
 The main vitamin culprit for cavities is chewable Vitamin C. Vitamins in a chewable tablet can damage your tooth enamel, so always seek a capsule or pill form.

-- Too Much of a Good Thing.
 As previously discussed, Calcium is great for bone and teeth health.
 However, consuming too much can be detrimental to not only your oral health, but also your overall health.
 Check in with your health professional if you are worried about your Calcium intake.